-The Commission did not receive any comments that directly addressed its Paperwork Reduction Act analysis or its burden estimates. n417 In comments on the rule proposals, a number of commenters suggested that the three-form process proposed for obtaining information from whistleblowers was burdensome. n418 As we discuss in connection with Rule 21F-9, our final Rules require largely the same information to be collected, but in response to comments we have combined the information collection into only two forms--Form TCR, which incorporates several questions previously posed on Proposed Form WB-DEC, and Form WB-APP--to simplify the process for whistleblowers.
+Securities Exchange Act of 1934).
+These three forms were proposed to implement Section 21F of the Exchange Act.
+The proposed forms allowed a whistleblower to provide information to the Commission and its staff regarding (i) potential violations of the securities laws and (ii) the whistleblower's eligibility for and entitlement to an award.
+The Commission did not receive any comments that directly addressed its Paperwork Reduction Act analysis or its burden estimates.417 In comments on the rule proposals, a number of commenters suggested that the threeform process proposed for obtaining information from whistleblowers was burdensome.418 As we discuss in connection with Rule 21F-9, our final Rules require largely the same information to be collected, but in response to comments we have combined the information collection into only two forms-Form TCR, which incorporates several questions previously posed on Proposed Form WB-DEC, and Form WB-APP-to simplify the process for whistleblowers.